Multi-File Comparison

 Practical Tips

-Section titled “Focus on Outputs”When debugging, compare output signals first — outputs show the final result of internal differences.
-Trace backward from output differences to find the root cause.
+- Compare output signals first — trace backward from differences to find the root cause

 Common Use Cases